Iraq insurgents take Saddam's home town in lightning advance

 In a statement on its Twitter account, ISIL said it had taken Mosul as part of a plan "to conquer the entire state and cleanse it from the apostates", referring to the province of Nineveh of which the city is the capital.

+Around 80 Turkish citizens seized in two separate incidents in Mosul were being held hostage by the militants, the foreign ministry in Ankara said.
+(Full Story)

-Militants executed 10 soldiers and policemen on Wednesday near the town of Riyadh, 60 km (40 miles) southwest of Kirkuk, after setting up a checkpoint on the road, police sources said, while in Tikrit six police officers were executed.
+Militants executed 10 soldiers and policemen on Wednesday near the town of Riyadh, 60 km (40 miles) southwest of Kirkuk, after setting up a checkpoint on the road, police sources said.

-In Mosul, 80 Turkish citizens were being held hostage by the militants, the foreign ministry in Ankara said.
-Turkey threatened to retaliate if any of the group, which included special forces soldiers, diplomats and children, were harmed.

-Ambassadors of the NATO defence alliance held an emergency meeting in Brussels at Turkey's request and Prime Minister Tayyip Erdogan held talks with U.S. Vice President Joe Biden about the developments.

 ISIL's advances show that Iraq's security forces - trained and equipped by Washington at a cost of nearly $25 billion and numbering more than a million - are outmatched against insurgents who once took on the might of the United States.